wbamberg/idl-reference/docs/nsINavBookmarksService.md

 Inserts a bookmark separator into the given folder at the given index.
 The separator can be removed using removeChildAt().
- @param aParentId
-        The id of the parent folder
- @param aIndex
-        The separator's index under folder, or DEFAULT_INDEX to append
- @param [optional] aGuid
-        The GUID to be set for the new item.
-If not set, a new GUID is
-        generated.
-Unless you've a very sound reason, such as an undo
-        manager implementation, do not pass this argument.
- @return The ID of the new separator.
- @throws if aGuid is malformed.

 #### Parameters ####